 Which is great but it also makes it harder for the infographics you create to stand out.

 That’s why we studied over 200 Pinterest infographic examples to try and figure out the formula for the perfect Pinterest infographic.

-We looked at a variety of dimensions such as topic, type of infographic, dominant style, expected reaction, number of story points, font, colors used, chart types, the ratio of length to width.
+We manually evaluated the infographics based on a variety of qualitative and quantitative characteristics.
+Those included topic, type of infographic, dominant style, expected reaction, the number of story points, font, colors used, chart types, the ratio of length to width.

 Although a few people evaluated the infographics, we did a big normalization process within the team to make sure that all of the infographics were coded consistently on each dimension.